The whole process will take a maximum of 20 weeks.

 By Week 18

 If agreed, your EHC coordinator will create an EHC plan.
 They will share a draft version with so you can suggest any changes and share your views.
-The Draft EHC Plan will be used to consult with the setting you or your child wish to attend. to check they can meet your needs and are able to deliver everything in the EHC plan.
-The EHC plan is a legal document and everything in it must be delivered.
+We will consult with the most appropriate setting to meet your child's needs.
+Parental voice will be considered as part of this process and where possible we aim to place children in their local community

 By Week 20